Datavault-UK/automate-dv-docs/docs/walkthrough/wt_staging.md

 but which do not already exist in the raw data.

 Some of these columns may be 'constants' implied by the context of the staging data.
-For example, we could add a source table code value for audit purposes or a load date which is the result of a function if it doesn't already exist in the raw data.
+For example, we could add a source table code value for audit purposes, or a load date which is the result of a function such as `CURRENT_TIMESTAMP()`.

-We can also override any columns coming in from the source, with different data.
-We may want to do this if a source column already exists in the raw stage and the values aren't appropriate.

 We provide a constant by prepending a `!` to the front of the value in the key/value pair.

+!!! tip
-For full usage examples and syntax, please refer to the [stage](../macros.md#stage) macro documentation.
+    For full options, usage examples and syntax, please refer to the [stage](../macros.md#stage) macro documentation.

 ```yaml hl_lines="18 19 20"